hamedyaghoobian/MuhlenbergSTEM25-EmotionAI/docs/instructor_guide.md

 - [ ] Set up and test the software on all 4 computers
 - [ ] Ensure all computers have working webcams
-- [ ] Run through the complete activity on each computer
+- [ ] Run through the complete activity including the new parameter controls
 - [ ] Print student handouts (one per student)
-- [ ] Generate the neural network diagram by running `python app/create_diagram.py`
+- [ ] Review the explanation dialogs so you can expand on these concepts

 ### Supplies Needed